Colgate student trainees (as of Fall '17): Quan Vu '18, Ilias Stitou '19, and Ruoyu (Tony) Guo '19.

 Graduated Colgate student trainee: Jonah Kudler-Flam '17 (Next job: PhD Student in Theoretical Physics at University of Chicago).

-Later in the summer, I will present the limit shape universality result in my scientific block course at Universität Bielefeld, Germany (July), and at the international conference "Analysis & Geometry on Graphs & Manifolds" in Potsdam, Germany (August).
+and at the international conference "Analysis & Geometry on Graphs & Manifolds" in Potsdam, Germany (August).

 I'm always looking for bright, self-motivated, and mathematically inclined students to do research with me.
 Contrary to what you might have heard, it does not take a genius to do math research.
 With the right skill sets and persistence, anyone can contribute to the solution of an open mathematical problem.

 For the past few years I have led projects that address open math questions via numerical experiments: By writing and running programs that numerically simulate the given problem, one produces results or pictures that suggest the existence of certain patterns, and then aims to justify their existence through rigorous proofs.
 Depending on your background and training, you may choose to focus on the theory, the numerics, or both.